openhab/openhabian/docs/openhabian-DEBUG.md

 This document is meant to give a guiding hand to users when their openHABian install fails in the first place.
-Read on to find out how to improve debug verbosity and how to proceed with that information.

 **Attention:**
-This guide is written for users of the RPi image where you really are at a loss if you don't have a logfile.
-If you do not use the image but install openHABian manually - be it by running `openhabian-config unattended` or by interactive use -, **there is no logfile**.
+If you do not use the image but use `openhabian-config` manually - either ro run `openhabian-config unattended` to install or be it for interactive use -, **there is no logfile**.
-You then need to configure your terminal client to record the command line output.
+To record output in this case, you need to configure your terminal client to record and save the command line output.
-In PuTTy there's a field called 'Lines of scrollback' under the 'Window' option in settings that you should increase to at least some thousand lines.
+In PuTTy there's a field called 'Lines of scrollback' under the 'Window' option in settings that you should increase to at least some thousand lines else you might not capture everything you need to.
+Configure any other terminal client likewise.

 Keep in mind that parts of the following information such as for example WiFi and IPv6 setup don't apply to manually installed systems because they happen at or